erhenry88/Emily-Henry-s-Portfolio/README.md

 - Has a manually programmed Graphical User Interface

   Activity 3 Wireframe Programmer's Quick Guide &
+  This shows the design of what a user would see for the Programmer Quickguide application.
-  - A wireframe document of the applicationuser interface
+  - A wireframe document of the application user interface

 BTree.cpp